ProofGeneral/proofgeneral.github.io/about.md

 and the [LFCS](http://www.lfcs.informatics.ed.ac.uk).

 David Aspinall designed the web pages and graphics for Proof General.
+New icons for Proof General 4.4 were contributed by Yoshihiro Imai.
 For more on the history of the development of the Proof General program, see the [preface](/doc/userman/ProofGeneral_1/#Preface) and